Ages 11–25

 About Our Provision

-• Calm farm setting with equine facilities, animal rescue, allotment & forest school areas
+• Calm outdoor setting with allotment, animal enclosures, arena & forest school

-• Emotional wellbeing and confidence building through horse & animal interaction
+• Emotional wellbeing and confidence building through hands-on, animal-assisted activities

 • Life skills: teamwork, communication, problem solving, responsibility and perseverance